 - Parties who are competent to enter into a contract.
 For example, a mentally disabled person could not enter into a contract.
 Minors can enter into contracts, but can void them in most cases before they reach majority age.

 - Mutual agreement by all the parties.
 In other words, all parties have a meeting of the minds on a specific subject.
 Each party either promises to perform an act that the party is not legally required to perform, or promises to abstain from performing an act that it is legally entitled to perform.

 To be enforceable, some agreements must be in writing.
 The situations in which an agreement must be in writing can differ from state to state, but usually include transfers of real estate, sales of goods valued at over $500, and contracts that require more than a year to perform.

-Your written agreement becomes your proof of what was agreed upon, and prevents someone from forgetting or changing the story later.
+Whether or not it's required, a written agreement becomes your proof of what was agreed upon and prevents someone from forgetting or changing the story later.
 Writing the contract down also makes the parties focus on the essential points, and come to a definite agreement.

 Can and should I write my own business contracts?

 Yes, you can write your own business contracts.
 If there is much at stake or if the matter is complex, you may want to use a lawyer.
 Your best money may be spent up front in preventing any potential legal problems, rather than battling it out in a lawsuit later.
 If the amount at stake in your business contract is moderate or the terms simple, you may use a legal form that both sides understand.

 Contracts are usually governed and enforced by the laws of the state where the agreement was made.
 Depending upon the subject matter of the agreement (i.e. sale of goods, property lease), a contract may be governed by one of two types of state law.
 The majority of contracts (i.e. employment agreements, leases, general business agreements) are controlled by the state's common law -- a tradition-based but constantly evolving set of laws that is mostly judge-made, from court decisions over the years.